-- teachers in public and private schools (after completing our post-bac certification program)
+- educators in public and private schools (after completing our undergraduate or post-bac certification program)

-Among the institutions employing Armstrong graduates are: Chatham County and other regional school districts, the Corps of Engineers, the Marine Extension Center of the University of Georgia, Memorial Medical Center, National Oceanic and Atmospheric Administration (NOAA), Oatland Island Educational Center, the Roundhouse Museum of Savannah, the Telfair Academy of Arts and Sciences, Gulfstream Aerospace, and Armstrong Atlantic State University.
+Institutions that have employed Armstrong graduates include: Savannah-Chatham County and other regional school districts, the Corps of Engineers, the Marine Extension Center of the University of Georgia, Memorial Medical Center, National Oceanic and Atmospheric Administration (NOAA), Oatland Island Educational Center, the Roundhouse Museum of Savannah, the Jepson Center and the Telfair Academy of Arts and Sciences, Gulfstream Aerospace, and Armstrong State University.

 In addition to earning direct employment, the Bachelor of Arts degree in Art provides the basis for further professional education.
 Our graduates have successfully pursued M.F.A. degrees in the fields of ceramics, illustration, painting, photography and masters of education degrees in art education.